-The availability of jobs across disciplines is of rising importance in the choice of a career.
-The transformation of society in Africa is at present centred on escaping the experience of poverty.
-Funding for degrees across disciplines is keenly researched by students in terms of supporting an extended family, and the possibility of bringing income home is a paramount consideration.
-Students are vocal about their needs for entrepreneurship skills, analytic skills and strategic career skills.
-These needs can in part be met by showing how jobs are reachable, emphasizing local relevance, and providing industry speakers and site visits.
-Students want to know what research is being done, and how it gets done.
+Physics and Life Sciences

+Professional role confidence and self-efficacy

 Several publications have dealt specifically with the contrast between physics and the life sciences.
 Ecklund et al. [41] performed a wide survey of scientists in the two fields.
 The study explored sex-typing (the notion that some jobs are more appropriate for men or women only) and master status (status that has exceptional importance for social identity).
 In terms of explanations of the difference in numbers related to choice, the study found that men and women had few differences in terms of natural aptitude, but that women were inclined to rate their own performance lower than men with the same aptitude.
 Professional role confidence plays a significant role in career selection.

-Perception of the time commitment required differed between physics and biology; there is a perception that a career in life sciences may be more compatible with family than one in physics [41].
-A sense of isolation was reported for the physics environments, while there was certainly a perception that women were evaluated less favourably than men due to implicit bias in physics.
-Fields with a low fraction of women may present fewer role models, and therefore may present a different view of the career environment to students.
 The conclusions of the study were the following.
 First, gender was a salient predictor of the biology-physics choice, and that this is influenced by perceptions of mentoring and discrimination.
-Secondly, more than half the women in the study had experienced attempted discouragement form pursuing physics at some stage.
+Secondly, more than half the women in the study had experienced attempted discouragement from pursuing physics at some stage.
 Third, gender appeared to be the master status influencing the choice of major, rather than scientist identity.

+Perceptions of time commitment, bias, discouragement, and discrimination

+Perception of the time commitment required differed between physics and biology; there is a perception that a career in life sciences may be more compatible with family than one in physics [41].
+A sense of isolation was reported for the physics environments, while there was certainly a perception that women were evaluated less favourably than men due to implicit bias in physics.

+The influence of the fraction of women in the field

+In fields with a high fraction of men, individuals may see women as counter-stereotypical, and may sub-type them as being exceptional both in the exertions they have made and in the paths they have followed [27].
+The fact that students encounter more women in the life sciences than in physics departments is likely to change explicit stereotypes, but it has been shown that students and entrants to continue to hold implicit gender stereotypes associating science with men.

-In terms of the loss of women from the fields, it was suggested that juniors may not encounter discrimination until they decide to start a family, and that having then encountered significant discrimination, they quickly decide to leave.It is not yet clear whether the relative fractions of women in biology and physics are related to differing attrition rates.
-Martinez et al. (2017) [43] have found that women report more gender-based discrimination and sometimes harassment, fewer external job offers, and fewer internal retention offers than their male counterparts.
+Smyth and Nosek [42] showed that lower proportions of females in a given field of science correlate with stronger implicit stereotypes of “science-is-male”, whereas the explicit, conscious stereotype may be weakened by working in a field which clearly has a high fraction of women scientists.
+Martinez et al. [43] have found that women report more gender-based discrimination and sometimes harassment, fewer external job offers, and fewer internal retention offers than their male counterparts, but the studies cited above indicate that schemas and stereotypes have enduring roles to play.

+Perceptions of innate talent

-New work has been performed which implies that expectations of a cardinal role for innate talent are higher in physics than in biosciences.
+Recent work has been performed which implies that expectations of a cardinal role for innate talent are higher in physics than in biosciences.
 These combine with stereotypes that women lack the high-end aptitude for mathematics and physics [44].
-The study surveyed practitioners across academic disciplines and concluded that the perception of the requirement for brilliance outweighed both the ability to work long hours and the perception of a field as systemizing or empathizing in nature.
 A correlation was found between the representation of women in a field and the extent to which practitioners believed that success depends on sheer brilliance in that field.
 Prejudice related to innate talent also surfaces in work by UNESCO [45].

 The Gender Gap in Science Project